Mary Evans

 Big Ten

-In 2021-22, led Valpo to only the second .500 MVC record (9-9) in program history
+In 2021-22 and 2019-20, led Valpo to the first .500 MVC records (9-9) and most single-season MVC wins (9) in program history

-In 2019-20, led Valpo to the program’s first winning season (17-12) in 11 seasons and first .500 MVC record (9-9) in program history
+In 2019-20, led Valpo to the program’s first winning season (17-12) in 11 seasons

-From 2013 to 2018, helped lead Ohio to an 100-58 (.633) overall and 57-33 (.633) MAC record, two MAC Regular Season Championships, one MAC Tournament Championship, and three post-season berths (one NCAA Tournament), assisting in rebuilding a program that had only six wins the season prior to arrival
+From 2013 to 2018, helped lead Ohio to four winning seasons, three 22+ win seasons, two MAC Regular Season Championships, one MAC Tournament Championship, and three post-season berths (one NCAA Tournament) – helped rebuild a program that had not had a winning season in six seasons prior to the staff’s arrival

 Head Coach Record